 Don’t get me wrong.
 Knowing that a hundred years ago, people with disabilities were often locked up, subjected to barbaric “therapies” and even forced sterilization, and otherwise kept as far from “normal” society as possible, positive associations with special needs are definitely encouraging.

-But just like Stowe’s well-meaning description of blacks was faulty, the idea that individuals with special needs are defined by being sweet and gentle and accepting is an erroneous generalization.
+But just like Stowe’s well-meaning description of blacks was faulty, the idea that individuals with disabilities are defined by being sweet and gentle and accepting is an erroneous generalization.
 Even a seemingly positive stereotype is still a stereotype, and it’s still harmful when applied to a population as a whole.
 Turning someone into an “angel” or feeling the need to point out his or her “cuteness” in the street is still dehumanizing to that person as an individual.
 Like the racial generalizations put forth by Stowe, this kind of overcorrection is a stage in the progression to acceptance, but it’s not the end goal–the widespread acknowledgment of people’s agency and individuality.

 Category: Social Activism